KamilRybacki/Pile/README.md

 # Pile

-An Ansible playbook to quickly setup a MinIO-based S3 storage on RPI i.e. quickly pile up random HDDs/SSDs
+An Ansible playbook to quickly setup a S3 storage on a RPI, without using single-node Kubernetes.